Levels of Care

 While we can establish boundaries, there is no guarantee that others will respect them.
 So, what happens when someone whom you live with is using and continues to do so, despite asking them not to use in the home?

 This is where knowing all of your options can be helpful.
 Sober living homes are designed to provide you with a safe and drug-free environment.
 Sober living facilities are available for individuals who are in outpatient treatment programs, as well as individuals who are not in formal addiction treatment.
-If a sober home does not require formal outpatient addiction treatment, they may require your attendance at peer-led support groups such as Alcoholics Anonymous and Narcotics Anonymous
+If a sober home does not require formal outpatient addiction treatment, they may require your attendance at peer-led support groups such as Alcoholics Anonymous and Narcotics Anonymous.

 Since the best sober living homes near you are not considered formal addiction treatment, you may not be eligible for insurance coverage.
 This means that you may have a typical rent agreement with a sober home.

-What are the Benefits of Choosing A Sober Living Home Near Me?
+What are the Benefits of Choosing a Sober Living Home Near Me?

 When you choose to live in a sober living home, you can experience peace of mind knowing that substances and being impaired are not allowed in the home.
 Most sober homes have a zero-tolerance policy, meaning that if someone were to come home impaired or be found with substances, they would be asked to leave immediately.
 This is to protect all the other individuals who are living in the sober house.